RUSH-LAB/Flash/README.md

 ## Prerequisites

-The current version of the soft is tested on 64-bit machines running Ubuntu 16.04, with CPU and at least 1 GPGPU installed.
+The current version of the software is tested on 64-bit machines running Ubuntu 16.04, with CPU and at least 1 GPGPU installed.
 The compiler needs to support C++11 and OpenMP.

-### GPGPU

-An active installation of OpenCL 1.1 or OpenCL 2.0 is required to support the GPGPU capability.
-OpenCL on Nvidia graphics cards requires the installation of [CUDA](https://developer.nvidia.com/cuda-toolkit-32-downloads).
+GPGPU support of OpenCL 1.1 or OpenCL 2.0 is required.
+For example, OpenCL on Nvidia graphics cards requires the installation of [CUDA](https://developer.nvidia.com/cuda-toolkit-32-downloads).

-Then, install clinfo by `apt-get install clinfo` and verify the number of OpenCL platforms and devices.
-These information will be used in the configurations.

 ## System Configuration